pvcraven/networking-class/source/tutorials/raspberry_pi_setup/raspberry_pi_setup.rst

 * Select an install of Raspbian OS.
 (It's the only option)
 * Wait a really long time.
 * Reboot
+* Go to 'menu...preferences...mouse and keyboard settings'.
+* Change your keyboard to US.
+(Might need to scroll up to see it.)
 * Open up a terminal

   * Type ``sudo apt-get update``